-In total, our capabilities cover 30 different risk areas that can have a negative impact upon your supply chain.
+In total, our capabilities cover up to 30 different risk areas that can have a negative impact upon your supply chain.
 This includes human rights issues, sustainability and environmental regulations

 There are extreme complexities surrounding business operations in a global environment.
 Especially when components of final products are sourced from multiple sites and high-risk countries around the world.
 The process becomes more complex and high risk when companies offer products and services to a global market via a network of international distributors.
 All of which proves once again that a supply chain is only as strong as its weakest link.
 It is imperative that companies be proactive in identifying, repairing and removing the weak links in their own supply chain.